Two More Clinical Failures Underline Lundbeck's High-Risk R&D Model

 Given the low odds of success I had for both foliglurax and the Tourette's indication of LuAG06466 in my model, these failures don't have a particularly material impact on my fair value.
 In these two cases, the impact was further diluted by my assumptions that the drugs wouldn't show enough efficacy to be major blockbusters, so this is not really a material hit to the story from a numbers perspective.
 The bigger hit is to sentiment, at least in my view.
 Lundbeck now only has one novel compound in Phase II studies (AF11167 for negative symptoms of schizophrenia), and that's a proof-of-concept study.
 The potential of follow-on indications for Rexulti in Alzheimer's agitation and PTSD aren't trivial from a commercial perspective, but Lundbeck does have a gap in its pipeline ahead of multiple Phase I read-outs.

-This puts even more pressure on the company to execute with its launch of Vyepti – the fourth CGRP migraine drug to be commercialized in the U.S..
-I won’t reiterate the pros and cons of this drug here, as I’ve addressed those in prior articles, but I do think there’s a credible chance of the drug generating over $500 million in revenue around the middle of the decade.
-In the short term, though, the global Covid-19 outbreak adds yet another challenge to what was already going to be a complicated launch for the company.
+This puts even more pressure on the company to execute with its launch of Vyepti - the fourth CGRP migraine drug to be commercialized in the U.S. I won't reiterate the pros and cons of this drug here, as I've addressed those in prior articles, but I do think there's a credible chance of the drug generating over $500 million in revenue around the middle of the decade.
+In the short term, though, the global COVID-19 outbreak adds yet another challenge to what was already going to be a complicated launch for the company.

 The low peak revenue and approval odds estimates I had for foliglurax and LuAG06466 for Tourette's mean that there's little change to my long-term revenue estimates; I'm expecting low single-digit revenue growth as growth in drugs like Rexulti and Brintellix/Trintellix is offset by patent expirations.
 While the end of these development programs should modestly boost near-term cash flow (less R&D spending to support Phase III trials), the underlying base-case DCF-based fair value doesn't really change.